training-datalab/old-training-datalab.com/_pages/training-chilean-congress-bills.md

 <p align="justify">We are looking for *ad honorem* coders to label our Congress bills’ subsample for this project.
 We need bachelor or master students of social sciences programmes.
 Our coders will receive general training and dedicate a variable and flexible amount of time to this task.</p>

 <p align="justify">We do not work with a specific number of coders because we iterate the labelling process to shape up coding accuracy until achieving a high-reliability level.
 Each subsample observation requires validation of a different number of coders depending on the specific classification task categories.
-For example, identifying the bills’ issue has a higher threshold of coders than codifying the territorial scope, which has less possible outcomes.</p>
+For example, identifying the territorial scope has a higher threshold of coders than codifying the bills’ issue, which has less possible outcomes.</p>

-<p align="justify">For further details, please contact <a href="mailto:carla.cisternas@umayor.cl">carla.cisternas@umayor.cl</a>.</p>
+<p align="justify">For further details, please contact <a href="mailto:c.g.cisternas.guasch@hum.leidenuniv.nl">c.g.cisternas.guasch@hum.leidenuniv.nl</a>.</p>

 ## Machine Learning Classification